tannersullie/writersite/_professional-artifacts/workplace-training.md

 Including a "Project Tips" section was the most important to me as it called out (to summarize), "don't reinvent the wheel, let's standardize our language here" by encouraging employees to use existing resources.
 Though these videos were likely never to be externalized, it was essential to maintain a certain level of ethos.
 The easiest way to do this was to show where the desired language was already available.
 However, this SOP alone wasn't going to shift individuals from make-shift solutions such as making quick recordings from Zoom meeting recordings.

-Implementing this procedure and making it a standard took working with teams individually and at a company level to educate - it was all about buy-in.
+Implementing this procedure and making it a standard took working with teams individually and at a company level to train and establish buy-in.
 Technical writers can define existing processes, ideate on ways to improve them, and make fundamental changes.
 Looking back on this and various similar situations, I've learned that end-user buy-in is vital to change.
 There needs to be a clear path/approach to collecting that, but I've found one where others are included and allowed to contribute are the most likely to bear fruit.